 Provide context around customer interactions

 Leverage artificial intelligence (AI) to handle simple tasks and high-volume interactions

 Offer a flexible solution that can scale for high volume

 Remove the complexity of integrating new communications channels

 Streamline the development of multiple use cases to increase business agility

 It all depends on where your customers are and what your goal is!
 A number of different channels are helping brands to create meaningful two-way interactions.
-Leading the charge are rich messaging channels like WhatsApp, Facebook Messenger, Apple Messages for Business, Instagram, RCS, and Google’s Business Messages among others.
-Learn about the different channels, understand their capabilities, and find out how they can deliver an experience that will win and retain customers here (link to new conversational messaging guide-nearly ready).
+Leading the charge are rich messaging channels like WhatsApp, Apple Messages for Business, Instagram, RCS and Google’s Business Messages among others.
+Learn about the different channels, understand their capabilities, and find out how they can deliver an experience that will win and retain customers with our conversational messaging guide.